kukivac/garethjorden-administration/README.md

-# Garethjorden Mainsite
+# Garethjorden Administration Site

-**Garethjordern Mainsite** is a personal portfolio website for a UK-based photographer, designed to showcase his work in a familiar, Instagram-inspired layout.
-This project provides greater flexibility in how images and content are presented, all while maintaining a sleek, mobile-friendly design.
+This project serves as the administration panel for the [Garethjorden Mainsite](https://github.com/kukivac/garethjorden-mainsite).
+It provides a secure, user-friendly interface for managing the photography portfolio’s content, including image uploads, gallery organization, and other custom configurations.
+Built atop a custom MVC framework in PHP 8.1, this admin interface offers the flexibility and control needed to keep the main site’s content fresh and well-structured.

 ## Overview

-The site aims to replicate the clean, grid-like feel of Instagram’s feed while offering additional customization options tailored for a professional photography portfolio.
-Images are prominently displayed, and the overall layout focuses on visual storytelling.
+The administration site is designed with a straightforward and intuitive layout, making it easy to add, edit, and remove photographs, as well as tweak display settings.
+It integrates seamlessly with the Garethjorden Mainsite, ensuring that updates made here are reflected instantly on the public-facing portfolio.

 ## Key Features

-- **Instagram-Inspired Design:** Presents photographs in a grid-based format, similar to Instagram’s feed, ensuring a clean and intuitive browsing experience.
+- **Tight Integration:** Directly controls and configures content for the main site, ensuring rapid updates and consistent presentation.
-- **Custom MVC Framework:** Utilizes a proprietary PHP 8.1 framework with a custom controller-based routing system to ensure scalability and maintainability.
+- **Custom MVC Framework:** Built on a proprietary PHP 8.1 framework that ensures maintainable, scalable architecture.
-- **Latte Templating:** Leverages Latte for view rendering, enabling clean and flexible template structures.
+- **Latte Templating:** Uses Latte for clean and modular templating, simplifying the process of adding new views or adjusting existing ones.
-- **SCSS Frontend:** Implements SCSS for styling, providing a modular and maintainable approach to stylesheet management.
+- **SCSS Frontend:** Implements SCSS for maintaining a structured and easily adjustable stylesheet.
-- **Flexible Configuration:** Offers greater control over layout and content arrangement, empowering the photographer to adjust the look and feel without extensive code changes.
+- **MySQL Database:** Stores and manages content in a MySQL database for reliable and efficient data handling.
+- **Custom Routing & Controllers:** Routes requests through a custom controller-based system, making it straightforward to add new administrative functionalities.

 ## Technologies Used